ainteger/azure-restapi-helpers/README.md

 The repository will be updated with more methods when I need them, please feel free to create pull requests with missing parts.

-The repository is built as NetStandard and by that possible to use both in Asp.Net Core and older NET Framework.
+The repository is built as NetStandard2.0

 ~ forever